metilda-uw/metilda/README.md

 To initiate deployment:
 1) Run `./bin/push.sh` to deploy to Heroku
-1) Wait for tests to pass in travis ci and then check the appropriate web app environment in Heroku.
+1) Wait for tests to pass in Travis CI and then check the appropriate web app environment in Heroku.